vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 and in the āṭānāṭiyasutta \(D III, 197 ff.\) in accordance with their fixed distribution in the four directions.

-In the Aid

-. ūka construction it seems that Virūd

-. ha represents the East \(= Śakra\) and
+In the Aiḍūka construction it seems that Virūḍha represents the East \(= Śakra\) and

 Dhr̥tarāṣṭra the South \(= Yama\).
-This would make a pradakṣiṇā: Virūd
+This would make a pradakṣiṇā: Virūḍha East,

-. ha East,

 Dhr̥tarāṣṭra South, Virūpākṣa West, Kubera North.
 This is a deviation from the standard Buddhist doctrine; cf. Banerjea 1956, 521 f.:

-In Buddhist mythology too we find a group of four divine beings associated with the four principal quarters, and the Sanskrit Buddhist texts give us a stereotyped list of four; they are Dhr̥tarāṣṭra, the Gandharva king \(east\), Virūd
+In Buddhist mythology too we find a group of four divine beings associated with the four principal quarters, and the Sanskrit Buddhist texts give us a stereotyped list of four; they are Dhr̥tarāṣṭra, the Gandharva king \(east\), Virūḍhaka, the king

-. haka, the king

-of the Kumbhāṇd

-. as \(south\), Virūpākṣa, the Nāga monarch \(west\) and Vaiśravaṇa,
+of the Kumbhāṇḍas \(south\), Virūpākṣa, the Nāga monarch \(west\) and Vaiśravaṇa,

 the Yakṣa king \(north\).
 They are the Catur-mahārājas of some Buddhist texts, and Pāṇini seems to have had them in his mind when he referred to their bhaktas in one of his sūtras \(P 4.3.99\): mahārājāṭṭha˜